galaxyproject/training-material/topics/metagenomics/tutorials/cami2-assembly/tutorial.md

 1. We should organise our data into collections.
-For deeper learning about dataset collections follow {% cite noauthor_galaxy_nodate-1 %} tutorial.
+For deeper learning about dataset collections [follow our tutorial]({% link topics/galaxy-interface/tutorials/collections/tutorial.md %}).
 2. These files consist of interleaved paired-end reads, i.e. forward and reverse reads are all together in one single file and not 2 as often.
 This can be a problem for some assemblers as not every assembling tool can take interleaved paired-end reads as input.For co-assembly of all samples, some assemblers expect one file with all samples combined together.

 > ### {% icon hands_on %} Hands-on: Preprocessing data
 >
 > 1. Take files for short reads for all samples
 > 2. Create a collection with all samples- We now have a collection with all files.
 Let's now combine all sample files into one file
-> 3. Combine all samples from collection into one file -  follow the section “[Collapse data into a single dataset](https://training.galaxyproject.org/training-material/topics/galaxy-interface/tutorials/collections/tutorial.html#collapse-data-into-a-single-dataset)” in {% cite noauthor_galaxy_nodate-1 %}
+> 3. Combine all samples from collection into one file -  follow the section *Collapse data into a single dataset* in the [collections tutorial]({% link topics/galaxy-interface/tutorials/collections/tutorial.md%}#collapse-data-into-a-single-dataset)
 >
 >      We can now split forward and reverse reads into 2 files
 >
-> 4. **FASTQ splitter** {% icon tool %} with following parameters:
+> 4. {% tool [FASTQ splitter](https://toolshed.g2.bx.psu.edu/repos/devteam/fastq_paired_end_splitter/1.1.5+galaxy1) %} with following parameters:
 >     - {% icon param-file %} *"FASTQ reads"*: output of Collapse collection tool
 > 5. Check if the names of the output generated by Fastq splitter include the information about forward and reverse, rename them otherwise
 > 6. Repeat 1-5 steps for long reads.
 Eventually we have 2 collections (one for short reads, one for long reads)